bartue-dev/advance-todo-list/README.md

        - Due Date: 30/12/2024
        - Priority: Low, Medium, or High
        - Should have a delete and update button
+       - Checkbox to indicate task as done, applying a strikethrough to completed tasks
-     - 2.2.5.
-Add Task button
+     - 2.2.4.
+Add Task button(displays in main)
-       - 2.2.5.1.
-Form with:
+         - Form with:
          - Title
          - Description
          - Due Date
          - Priority
          - Cancel and Submit buttons
-         - Checkbox to indicate task as done, applying a strikethrough to completed tasks

 3. **Main Container**
    - 3.1.
 If one of the components in the sidebar is clicked, it displays its content inside the main container.